 Building an update image for the Raspberry Pi 3 device

-This tutorial describes the firmware image for the Raspberry Pi 3 and explains how you can build an update image (including the firmware update and the bootloader) for the Raspberry Pi 3 device that enables it to be remotely updated by the Device Management Update Service.
+This tutorial describes the firmware image for the Raspberry Pi 3 and explains how you can build an update image (including the firmware update and the bootloader) for the Raspberry Pi 3 device, so the Device Management Update Service can update it remotely.

 This tutorial shows you how to: